Skip to main content

 The City Newsfeed is just one way to stay in touch with what's going on in the City of Somerville.
 You can also:

-Somerville Community Invited to Take Survey on New PK-8 School Building Options
+Monday 9/22 Deadline to Take School Building Survey on New PK-8 School Project

-Mayor Katjana Ballantyne and the Mayor’s Office of Strategic Planning and Community Development (OSPCD) are pleased to announce the resale of one deed-restricted condominium to eligible, first-time homebuyer households at a below market price through the City’s Inclusionary Housing Program.
-This unit will be offered to households with a yearly gross income at or below 80% Area Median Income (AMI).
-Unit Number and Tier: Sale Price: Minimum 3% Down Payment: Estimated Initial Condo…
+Mayor Katjana Ballantyne and the Mayor’s Office of Strategic Planning and Community Development (OSPCD) are pleased to announce the upcoming sale of three deed-restricted condominiums to eligible, first-time homebuyer households at a below market price through the City’s Inclusionary Housing Program.
+The units will be offered to households with a yearly gross income at or below 80% Area Median Income (AMI) at price tier P1 and to households between 80% and 110% AMI at price tier P2.
+The…

 Please submit website feedback using this form.
 Be sure to include: